This blog post has been updated by Kristina Rust, Career Consultant on November 7, 2024 for relevancy, inclusivity, and formatting.

 It's Good Manners

 Yes, this has already been stated, but I don't think it can be said enough.
 Thanking an employer (or anyone for that matter) for taking time out of their day to meet with you should be a reflex.
 Employers get bombarded with hundreds to thousands of applications, emails, phone calls, etc., on a daily basis.
 They are pretty busy people!
-Job searching is tough, and if you're one of the few picked out of the pool to interview pat yourself on the back!
-You got the opportunity to speak with a potential employer via phone, SKYPE, or in person and express your interest in their company and their available position.
+Job searching is tough, and if you're one of the few picked out of the pool to interview, pat yourself on the back!
+You got the opportunity to speak with a potential employer via phone, Skype, or in person and to express your interest in their company and their available position.
 Everybody doesn't get that chance.
 Thanking them for their time is important, and frankly, it can be viewed as rude if you don't.

 You Want to be Viewed as a Gracious Person